SellerOps EUAutomation WorkflowsUpdated May 2026

 Cons

-• Shopify-centric — less useful for non-Shopify storefronts
+• Shopify-centric — limited value for non-Shopify storefronts

 • Smaller connector library outside the Shopify ecosystem